givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 Treatments that work are personal.
 They are designed specifically for each individual's injury and are as unique as the injuries themselves.
 These treatments must be adapted over time and require a wide variety of techniques, experience, and support.

 All of this is as true today as it was in the mid-90s when members of Michigan State University's [College of Osteopathic Medicine][2] and [Peckham, Inc.][3] envisioned a way they could provide everything someone recovering from a brain injury might need.
 That vision became the Origami Brain Injury Rehabilitation Center.

+![][5]

 ## Today

-![][5]
+To provide the best care to each patient, Origami offers neural rehabilitation, physical and occupational therapy, vision, cognitive, and memory training, and a variety of specialized therapies.
+The center also helps patients manage daily routines, medication, money, cooking, dating, parenting, and vocational skills.

+One facet of care that every patient receives is support.
+Origami encourages family members to visit at any time and provides family and marriage counseling.
+Patients also see the same staff throughout their rehabilitation as well.

+Residents can be assisted 24/7, live semi-independently in their own rooms, or stay in an on-site apartment with phone support available as needed.
+Origami also offers outpatient- and community-based care.

+Origami sits amidst 35 acres of woodland property that offers patients tranquility, space, and freedom.
+The natural setting is complemented by hands-on activities for patients such as gardens, an art studio, and a wood shop.
+Computer-assisted recovery is also offered using devices such as a driving simulator and Nintendo Wii.

+![][6]

+## Goals

+Tammy and Yvonne agree that one of their ongoing goals is to raise awareness about brain injuries, their prevention, and the treatments that Origami provides.
+Origami has also recently completed the first of five phases to develop and take full advantage of the naturally enriching environment that surrounds them.

 ## Big Wins